33 Delightful Things to Do in Dubrovnik, Croatia (+ Tips!)

 Getting Around Dubrovnik

-Dubrovnik’s historic center is an extremely small place–you can walk from one end to the other in about 10 minutes, and that’s being generous.
+Dubrovnik’s historic center is an extremely small place.
+You can walk from one end to the other in about 10 minutes, and that’s being generous.

 So, if you’re staying within walking distance of the Old Town, you’ll probably be able to reach all the things to do in Dubrovnik that you want via foot (excluding day trips, of course).